 Okaukuejo: The waterhole is a main attraction at the camp.
 The busy night-time activity around the waterhole is beautiful.
 The viewing platform is about 50 metres from the hole which is floodlit after dark.

 Okondeka: On the edge of the pan this waterhole is popular with the plains animals.
-You might see giraffe and even lion here.
+You might see a giraffe and even a lion here.

 Olifantsbad: Attractive mopane veld.
 Here is a Good variety of game including elephant, lion, black nosed impala, red hartebeest, gemsbok, kudu, zebra.